 - GIF: GIFS are ideal for moving graphics or animation.

 Besides these, there are several newer formats you can look at for your visual optimization and increased search visibility.
 Some of the newer formats include Web Project from Google, FLIF, and HEIF.
-If you want to optimize your pictures for Instagram and other social platforms, software platforms like LOGO.com are also great.
+If you want to optimize your pictures for social media branding, tools like LOGO.com are also great.

 Ask your web designer for the best advice on which doormat to use for each image on your website.
 If you’re using images on a landing page, do that before using your different landing page tools.
 You wouldn’t want to put the cart before the horse.